dotnet/AspNetDocs/aspnet/identity/overview/features-api/account-confirmation-and-password-recovery-with-aspnet-identity.md

 ## Set up email confirmation

-Go to the [Azure SendGrid sign up page](https://azure.microsoft.com/gallery/store/sendgrid/sendgrid-azure/) and register for free account.
+Go to the SendGrid sign up page and register for free account.
 Add code similar to the following to configure SendGrid:

 [!code-csharp[Main](account-confirmation-and-password-recovery-with-aspnet-identity/samples/sample7.cs?highlight=5)]